keatonthornock/Program/README.md

 You can automatically pull events from the ward calendar.

-1. Open the Google Sheet on desktop.
+1. Open the Google Sheet on a desktop, not mobile.
 2. Click **Calendar Sync → Show Calendar Sheets**.
 3. Authorize the script: Click **OK → Advanced → Go to Ward Calendar Event Pull (unsafe) → Select all → Continue → OK**.
 4. Go to https://www.churchofjesuschrist.org/calendar and copy a sync URL: Login and then click **Settings (icon) → Sync**.
 From here you can copy the URL for the Auto-synced Calendars, or create a Custom Synced Calendar Group.
-If there are too many unsused or redundant calendars, it is recommended to do the custom option so that the Google Sheet receives your curated calendar selection.
+If there are too many unused or redundant calendars, it is recommended to do the custom option so that the Google Sheet receives your curated calendar selection.
 5. Paste the ICS link into `ICS_URL` in `CalendarConfig!B1`.
-   - `LOOKAHEAD_DAYS` is the length of days in the future from the current date the ward calendar will pull events for.
+   - `LOOKAHEAD_DAYS` is the length of days in the future from the current date the ward calendar will display.
+This will be the criteria when a Google Sheet Sync occurs.
    - `INCLUDE_PAST_DAYS` is the length of days the calendar will display back to.
-If a calendar event is older than the specified number in days it will auto-remove in a Google Sheet sync.
+This will be the criteria when a Google Sheet Sync occurs.
 6. Run **Calendar Sync → Sync Calendar Now**.
 7. For auto-syncing, click **Calendar Sync → Set Trigger: Every [x] Hour(s)**.
 8. If you wish to stop this auto-syncing in the future, click **Calendar Sync → Stop Frequency Trigger**.
+9. Important: The only value you need to worry about on the Calendar tab is the checkboxes in "Show On Site".
+When checked, these calendars will get created as cards on the website and will not reset when a Google Sheet sync occurs.
+All other values will get reset upon a sync.
+Users should update calendar info at the source, which is the ward calendar, or their changes in the Google Sheet will get overwritten.

 ## How to find your Google Sheet ID